Mill Levy ballots are being sent out to the community

 “Education is really important and our kids are really important.
 And I think the thing of it – is that – um we don’t always have to agree on how to educate our kids but I think we all can agree – our kids need to be educated the best way possible.”
 Billings Resident, Clementine Lindley says.

-Luke Hudson, another Billings resident how is opposed to the passing of the levy says this, “As taxpayers you have the right to ask for a Mill Levy, that is your right but we have the right to vote it down too.”
+Luke Hudson, another Billings resident who is opposed to the passing of the levy says this, “As taxpayers, you have the right to ask for a Mill Levy, that is your right but we have the right to vote it down too.”

 Voters are asked to keep an eye out on their mailboxes and to return ballots to the Yellowstone County election office by May 3rd.